owenmatthewsa/ebossdap/README.md

 You can install them with:

-bash
 pip install numpy pandas astropy ipython mangadap dust_extinction dustmaps

 ## Installation
-to install and use the eBOSS-DAP, simply install all requirements and download the files in this repository.
+To install and use the eBOSS-DAP, simply install all requirements and download the files in this repository.

 ## Start Guide
 The eBOSS-DAP expects a certain data structure to run.

-First all spectra must be contained in a sub-directory of where the files in this repository are (hearafter called a Bin).
+First, all spectra must be contained in a subdirectory of the directory where the files in this repository are (hereafter called a Bin).

 The eBOSS-DAP expects spectra to be eBOSS spectra and, as such, have the naming scheme spec-PLATE-MJD-FIBER.fits For example spec-3650-55244-0067 where: